 Teresa Fair-Field, OTD, OTR/L

-Teresa Fair-Field, OTD, OTR/L graduated from Pacific University in Forest Grove, Oregon with a Bachelor of Science in 1993, and from Chatham University with an OTD in 2016.
-She has worked through the lifespan from early intervention (addressing issues affecting pre-term infancy, infant feeding, and sensory regulation) through acute settings, home health, elder health, and end of life care (in an ALS Center of Excellence).
-She has spent the majority of her career between adult neuro-rehabilitation with a specialty in post-traumatic (acquired) brain injury, and pediatrics.
-Her primary role is Education Specialist for Select Rehabilitation supporting both Select therapists in residential settings, and the STARS School Services program.
+Teresa Fair-Field graduated from Pacific University in Forest Grove, Oregon with a Bachelor of Science in 1993, and from Chatham University with a post-professional doctorate in Occupational Therapy in 2016.
+She has worked through the lifespan including early intervention and pediatrics, adult neuro, elder health, and end of life care.
+She works full time in academic and clinical education.
+Her primary role is on the Select Rehabilitation education team.

 Sponsor Disclosure: This Course is presented by OccupationalTherapy.com.